LBarrys/rpgm-alpine/README.md

 ./install.sh --user         # or into ~/.local
 ```

-Optional: `unzip`, for games shipped as `package.nw`. `mkxp-z` for XP/VX/VX Ace — Alpine does not
+Optional: `unzip`, for games shipped as `package.nw`.
+For XP/VX/VX Ace you need `mkxp-z`, which
-package it, so build it yourself.
+Alpine does not package — `./build-mkxp-z.sh` builds it from source and installs it alongside rpgm.
 Uninstall with `./install.sh --uninstall`.

 ## Use